Makes approximately 8 – 12 pastries.

 - Bake for 10 – 12 minutes until golden brown.

-- Add the apricot jam and water into a pan and gently simmer for approximately 5 minutes until thickened and syrupy like a glaze.
+- For the apricot glaze: Add the apricot jam and water into a pan and gently simmer for approximately 5 minutes until thickened and syrupy like a glaze.

 - Brush the tops of the warm pastries with the apricot glaze to give a shiny finish.

-- Combine the icing sugar, milk and vanilla extract or maple syrup using a whisk until lump-free and smooth.
+- For the icing: Combine the icing sugar, milk and vanilla extract or maple syrup using a whisk until lump-free and smooth.

 - Drizzle the pastries with the icing generously.